Health

 The Difference Between Bumps and Keloid

-While getting pierced can be new and exciting, and no doubt, the coolest thing to happen to you in the past decade, the infections, bumps, keloids are less fun to deal with.
-Especially, when you don’t know what it is.
+While getting pierced can be new and exciting, and undoubtedly the coolest thing to happen to you in the past decade, the infections, bumps, and keloids are less fun to deal with.
+Especially when you don’t know what it is.

-Where there are piercings, the skin can change.
+The skin can change where there are piercings.
 These changes don’t necessarily indicate a problem.
-For example, pierced lumps are not significant and may go away over time.
-However, keloid scars have the potential to grow bigger still.
+For example, pierced lumps are insignificant and may go away over time.
+However, keloid scars still have the potential to grow bigger.

 Although keloid scars and piercing bumps can first look the same, there are ways to distinguish between them.